uxph/uxph.github.io/content/blogs/experience-the-best-experience.md

 </div>
 {{< /twitter >}}

-## Building UX design teams within organizations
+### Keynote 2: Building UX design teams within organizations

 The next speaker, Fish Ibasco, Experience Design Lead at Accenture Philippines, then talked about how to jumpstart UX in organizations, and retold stories on how she landed her job at Accenture.
 She explained how she looked for members for her new UX design team, and related the experience to Game of Thrones.
-She considered herself as Sansa Stark, the “innocent designer."
+She considered herself as Sansa Stark, the “innocent designer”.

 {{< twitter >}}
 <div class="embed_tweet">